Krish-Vanza/smart_ai_agricultural_system/documentation/ABOUT.md

-# 🌾 About AgriBrain: Smart Agriculture AI System
+# 🌾 About : Smart Agriculture AI System

-**AgriBrain** is a production-grade, full-stack artificial intelligence platform designed to bridge the gap between advanced data science and traditional agriculture.
+It's is a production-grade, full-stack artificial intelligence platform designed to bridge the gap between advanced data science and traditional agriculture.
 By combining deep learning computer vision, machine learning regression and classification ensembles, and generative AI (Large Language Models), AgriBrain empowers farmers, researchers, and agronomists with data-driven decision-making tools.

 ---